So, How Do You Like Victimhood So far?

 Another time a drunk party goer dove from the top floor of his party host’s home into the pool.
 Apparently the host had stopped him several times before he escaped unnoticed to the top floor and dove.
 He broke his neck and sued.
 And guess what?
 He won a huge settlement.
 After all, we couldn’t expect him to be responsible for his own actions, could we?

-And we wonder why the radical islamists are secure in their belief that our society can be toppled.
+And we wonder why the radicals are secure in their belief that our society can be toppled.
 Seems to me that they may be right.
 We have become vulnerable and soft in our world of plenty.
 Never do we look to ourselves for answers to our problems or blame ourselves when we do something stupid and fail.
 Why should we when there is always a politician, reporter or judge at hand to blame someone else.

 However, in the victim hunt game, no one is better at exploiting our irrational feelings of victimhood than politicians.
 They thrive on making us all believe that we are victims of something or other.
 It’s how they convince us that we need them.
 It’s how they remain relevant to us.
 At election time they prance around promising to devictimize us all.
 Parents who can’t take care of their own children are told that they are victims of a society that does not pay for their children’s daycare.
 Mothers whose children were conceived through voluntary sex with an irresponsible man with no prospects are told that they have been victimized by him.
 People who become addicted to booze, drugs, gambling or even sex are told that they have been victimized by a disease and that they, as individuals, are not responsible for their own actions.
 Laid off auto workers are victims of a government that has not done enough to preserve their jobs.
 People on waiting lists for subsidized housing are told that they are being victimized by a government that will not build more housing for them.
 Shooting victims in welfare housing are told that more government funded basketball courts and community programs would have prevented their plight.
 Kids who drop out of school are told that they are victims of a system that is not giving them the right opportunities.